Skip to main content

 5 minutes read Jul 15,2020

 They say America's favorite pastime is baseball, but how about hiking?
-From coast to coast, North America is bursting with some of the world's best hikes.
-And as we spend more time outdoors, it's good to know the trail etiquette so you're not caught making the wrong move.
+From coast to coast, North America boasts some of the world's best hikes.
+As we embrace the great outdoors, it's crucial to understand trail etiquette to ensure a safe and enjoyable experience for everyone.

-In this post, we'll be covering some of the tips, rules, and norms of the trail.
-Your questions about who has the right of way, how you should pass, and how to hike with pets will all be answered.
-Keep reading and enjoy these trail etiquette tips!
+In this post, we'll cover essential tips, rules, and norms of the trail.
+Your questions about right of way, passing etiquette, and hiking with pets will all be answered.
+Read on to learn how to hike responsibly!

 1. Right of Way